-New Zealand is one of the most popular countries for international students and working holiday makers.
+New Zealand is one of the most popular countries for international students and working holidaymakers.
 The country has a reputation for being an easy place to live, work, and travel.
 It is also known as one of the best places in the world to work remotely.

 The population of New Zealand is around 4.7 million people, which makes it a small country with big ambitions.
 The government wants to attract more people from abroad to help grow the economy, so they created a special visa program called “Skilled Migrant Category” which allows people with skills and experience to apply for permanent residency after living in New Zealand for five years on a temporary visa.